aileot/nvim-thyme/README.md

 <details>
 <summary>
-It's recommended to define a <code>bootstrap</code> function for simplicity...
+It's recommended to define a <code>bootstrap</code> function for simplicity…

 (The collapse shows a snippet for
 <a href="https://github.com/folke/lazy.nvim">folke/lazy.nvim</a>.)